 King's Hawaiian Roll Ham Sandwiches are always a hit all year long.
 If you are looking for a make-ahead dish to take to a potluck, these sandwiches also freeze well.
 Don't have access to an oven where you want to have these?
 No fear, check out the crock pot Hawaiian roll ham sandwich version too.
 Regardless, Hawaiian Roll ham sandwiches are the perfect recipe made with a buttery poppy seed mustard sauce, ham, and swiss cheese on King's rolls.

 Jill over at Boys, Bovines, and Blessings has a fantastic Pepsi Pork Chop recipe.
 Ethne over at WOM:MOM made a "can eat in one sitting" ham dip that is also a must make.
 And finally, anyone who loves jalapeño poppers have to try Desi's, from Steak N Potatoes Kinda Girl, poppers.

 Now, many of you have seen my freezer ham sammies, and do I have the slider version for you this week at Hunk of Meat Monday.

 The ingredients for the baked ham sandwiches on Hawaiian rolls are so simple.
 You can easily get the ingredients at Aldi's even now that they have their own brand of Hawaiian Rolls.
 Here are the things you need to make these sandwiches:

-- Swiss cheese - White American Cheese will work find too.
+- Swiss cheese - White American Cheese will work fine too.